A rash has blossomed on your baby’s face. Of course, you’re concerned. You wonder if it hurts. Will it spread? What does it mean?

 Q: How do you soothe those cheeks?

 A: Try using an oral or topical antihistamine to help relieve the itch and keep the rash from getting more angry-looking from your child’s scratching.
-If he or she has some fever or achiness, including headache, acetaminophen or ibuprofen will help them feel better.
+If they have some fever or achiness, including headache, acetaminophen or ibuprofen will help them feel better.

 Q: Is there any way to protect my child from Fifth’s disease?